 Belfast City Airport is very small and easy to get to - a 10 min taxi ride to the city center.
 The taxi stand is very close to the exit from the baggage claim.
 Rental cars are also available.
 (Belfast does have a second, international airport which is located some distance away from the city.)

 I have flown British Airways to London also.
 Heathrow is a lot bigger and trickier to navigate so consider that in your plans.
-I would not suggest renting a car from Hearhrow and navigating London traffic while learning to drive on the wrong side of the road.
+I would not suggest renting a car from Heathrow and navigating London traffic while learning to drive on the wrong side of the road.
 Just sayin’ 🚕

 * Travel Tip Use the airline app to check-in.
 Save yourself a lot of time standing in line.
 Most airports also now have self baggage tag kiosks.
 Print your own tag and boarding pass, plop it on the belt, and head to security.
 We bypassed 100s of people this way.